Texas

 Texas is a quiet, close-knit rural community whose economy has historically centred on sheep and cattle grazing, along with mixed cropping on the Darling Downs plains.
 The town features a local primary school, a small business strip, the Texas Aerodrome for light aircraft access, and community facilities typical of a Southern Downs service town.
 Residents access broader services including supermarkets, hospitals, and high schools in Goondiwindi (113 kilometres to the north-west) or Stanthorpe (99 kilometres to the north-east), while the New South Wales town of Bonshaw lies just across the border.
 The town's unique name and border location give it a distinctive character among Queensland's outback communities.

-Texas falls under postcode 4385 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Southern Downs electorate.
+Texas falls under postcode 4385 and is governed by the Goondiwindi Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Southern Downs electorate.

 📍 Location